-This statement was prepared on 11 August 2023 and reviewed on 15 August 2023.
+This statement was prepared and reviewed on 21 December 2023.
 The website was last tested in July 2023.
 This check was carried out by NIHR Maudsley BRC communications team.

 We use third-party automatic accessibility tools called WAVE: Web Accessibility Evaluation Tool and SiteImprove to assess the website’s compliance with WCAG 2.0/2.1 AA.
 WAVE and SiteImprove can identify many accessibility and Web Content Accessibility Guideline (WCAG) errors, but also facilitates human evaluation of web content.
 A full explanation of how this tool works can be found on WAVE’s website here, and SiteImprove’s website here.

 We also conducted a manual review of key pages across the website to identify key issues, in accordance with the ‘Basic Accessibility Check’ guidelines on the GOV.UK website.